Practice Helpers 5: What To Do When You Practice

 Polish Piece

-Your polish piece is the newest piece your child can play from beginning to end or a piece being prepared for an upcoming performance.
 Instead of just playing through it over and over, the goal is to polish the details: better dynamics, cleaner rhythms, more expressive phrasing, and so on.

 This is where focused repetition really matters.
-Choose one short section of the piece (a “phrase”—like a musical sentence), and help your child repeat it slowly and thoughtfully, improving one thing with each repetition.
+Choose one short section of the piece (a “phrase”, like a musical sentence), and help your child repeat it slowly and thoughtfully, improving one thing with each repetition.
 Then move on to the following phrase and polish it the same way.

 New Material